exiang/open_hub_wiki/Override-Core.md

-`protected/overrides` directory allow you to override the core code without touching the original files.
-This is handy where changes you need to make is beyond a module capability.
+`protected/overrides` directory allows you to override the core code to make changes without touching the original files.
+This is handy where changes you needs to make are beyond module capability.
+Having all your customization code in one place in overrides directory enable OpenHub original code to be easily upgrade in future too.

 ## File base Overriding
 Please note that this is not an object oriented overriding concept, but a file base overriding.